NAJMUL-NAHID/RUET_EDU-TRACK/README.md

 ## 📖 Overview

 **RUET EduTrack** is a desktop-based education tracking system developed to streamline academic management.
 It allows administrators to manage student details, course information, and academic results efficiently.
 The system features a secure login with OTP recovery, automated CGPA calculation, and PDF report generation.
+This is an academic python project using python and sqlite3
 ## ✨ Key Features

 * **🔐 Secure Authentication:**